pcanz/pPEG/docs/context-sensitive-grammars.md

     raw   = ~('"' <@fence>)*
     fence = '#'+

 The indented block example is more complicated because each new indent must check that it is larger than the previous inset.

-The `indent` rule will only match a new `inset` if it is a larger inset than the previous `inset` sibling in the parse tree:

     Blk    = indent line (<@inset> !' ' line / Blk)*
     indent = &(<@inset> ' ') inset
     inset  = ' '+
     line   = ~[\n\r]* '\r'? '\n'

-The `<@name>` extension must allow the `name` rule result to have a prefix that matches the previous `name` rule and trim the `<@name>` result to the same match.
-If there is no previous `name` rule result the `<@name>` extension will treat that as an empty string (which is a prefix of any string).
+The first `<@inset>` will not find a previous `inset` rule result so it will match an empty stirng.

 The `<@name>` extension aims to directly address the limitation of a CFG or PEG to match the *same* input that was matched earlier.
 In general this would require a CSG.